 Sean is a co-founder of Open Analysis.
 He splits his time between reverse engineering malware and building automation tools for incident response.
 He is an active contributor to open source security tools focused on incident response and analysis.
 Sean brings over a decade of experience working in a number of incident response and application security roles with a focus on security testing and threat modelling.

-Sergei is a co-founder of Open Analysis, and volunteers as a malware researcher.
+Sergei is a co-founder of Open Analysis.
 When he is not reverse engineering malware Sergei is focused on building automation tools for malware analysis.
-Sergei is a strong believer in taking an open, community approach to combating cyber crime.
-He actively contributes to open source tools and tries to publish as much analysis as possible.
-With almost a decade of experience Sergei has held roles both, as the manager of an incident response team, and as a malware researcher.
+Sergei is a strong believer in taking an open, community approach to combating cyber crime and is an active contributor to multiple open source projects.
+With over a decade in the security industry Sergei has extensive experience working at the intersection of incident response and threat intelligence.